View Nepal in Detail

 Trek down from Khopra Danda to Narchyang, and Return to Pokhara

-Your final trekking day begins with a steady 5–6 hour descent from the high ridges of Khopra Danda down to the lush village of Narchyang.
+Trekking comes to a close on this, the last day of trekking.
+You have a gradual descent of 5–6 hours from the high ridges of Khopra Danda down to the lush village of Narchyang.
 The trail winds through alpine meadows, dense forests, and terraced farmland, offering beautiful views all the way.
-As you lose elevation, the air gets warmer and the scenery shifts from rugged mountains to green hills and quiet villages.
-Along the way, you’ll pass peaceful waterfalls, suspension bridges, and small temples that reflect the area’s natural and cultural richness.
+As you descend, the air grows warmer, and the scenery alters from the rugged mountains to green hills and tranquil villages.
+On the way, there are peaceful waterfalls, suspension bridges and small temples that show off the natural and cultural richness of the area.

-Finally, you will reach Narchyang, which is a charming Magar village where you can experience authentic local life and admire its natural beauty.
-After a short rest and lunch, you’ll hop into a vehicle for a scenic 3-4 hour drive back to Pokhara.
-The journey back offers one last chance to enjoy river valleys and hillside views, ending your trek with a sense of accomplishment and peaceful reflection.
+In the end, you reach Narchyang, which is a charming village of the Magar people, and here you can see typical life and enjoy the beautiful scenery.
+After a period of rest and lunch, you’re off in a vehicle on the scenic 3 to 4-hour drive back to Pokhara.
+On the way back, you have one last chance of enjoying river valleys and hills, finishing off your trek with a deep sense of feeling satisfied and peaceful.

 Not Satisfied with this Itinerary?